With 37.75 million Filipinos currently using e-commerce platforms, there is no better time than now to start an online business in the Philippines.

 Social media pages

-For the likes of online sellers, influencers, sales agents, and online tutors, there’s the “big three”— Instagram, Facebook, and Twitter—that will serve as your primary network.
+For the likes of online sellers, influencers, sales agents, and online tutors, there’s Instagram, Facebook, Twitter, and TikTok (Read: How To Earn Money From TikTok)—that will serve as your primary network.

 Each one has their own advantages and disadvantages.
 Learn how to use them the right way and build your business’ identity and voice.
 In addition, you can use other platforms too such as Pinterest, LinkedIn, YouTube, Soundcloud, and Periscope.